 Now you are aware of this trap you can mindfully choose activities that can work for the true you.
 It is important to ask yourself the right questions.
 “What do I really need?”
 “Is this true to me?”
 “Does it fit with my values?”
 I know this last question can be tricky.
 Why have values something to do with self-care?
 Let me explain.
 When “connection” is one of your values, you will need to make sure that some of your self-care elements are connection boosters.
 For example, going for a walk with a friend.
 When your values are not present in your life, you won’t feel fulfilled.
 So to kill 2 birds with one stone, add some elements of self-care to your list that are in a relationship with your values.
 In the resource library, you can find a thought sheet that will guide you on your self-care review!

 Taking care of yourself, which everyone interpreted in a different way, is a daily must.
 However, how you do this, how long you do it for, is up to you.
 The one thing I do suggest is to often tune in with yourself.
 When you tune in, ask yourself, how do I feel?
 How do I want to feel?
 What do I need to do to feel this way?
 Answering these questions will give you an insight into what aspects of self-care are needed at that moment.
-Have a look at my Pinterest board to find some ideas for self-care.
+Use the Ultimate Self-care Strategy or have a look at my Pinterest board to find some ideas for self-care.
 Be at peace with yourself.
 You are the only person that knows what you really need but you are also the only person that can take action.
 Keep this in mind, work through the self-care thought sheet and don’t be too hard on yourself!

 Self-Care Means Giving Yourself Permission To Pause– Cecilia Tran